-Managers can vote only if they are part of the development team and take an active part in team activities throughout the sprint (e.g. coding, testing etc.).
-In any other case, managers should not be allowed to estimate as they not take an active part in the execution process (remember the story of the chicken" and the pig?).
+Managers can vote only if they are part of the development team and actively participate in team activities throughout the sprint (e.g. coding, testing etc.).
+In any other case, managers should not be allowed to estimate as they do not participate in the execution process (remember the story of the chicken" and the pig?).

 Managers Who Interfere with Team Estimations

-During an estimation session, the team starts to estimate, and find during every large estimation that there is push back from the manager.
+During an estimation session, the team starts to estimate and find that there is pushback from the manager during every large estimation.
 The manager thinks that the estimation is wrong.
-Once this occurs, the team will never feel safe to share their real estimation.
+Once this occurs, the team will never feel safe sharing their actual estimation.
 This results in smaller time estimates and deadlines being missed.

 Estimating Small Stories

 Is there a real need to estimate stories that take only one or two hours?
-No. Instead, the team can use an agreed time box for these specific stories without the need for the entire estimation process.
+No. Instead, the team can use an agreed time box for these specific stories without the entire estimation process.

 Not Learning From Previous Mistakes

-One thing I’ve learned is that no matter how good and experienced the team, they can still fail to estimate correctly.
+I’ve learned that no matter how good and experienced the team is, they can still fail to estimate correctly.
 This is fine; one cannot expect the team to succeed all the time.
-That said, I still expect them to discuss issues and try to learn from them so future estimations are more accurate.
+That said, I still expect the team to discuss issues and learn from them, so future estimations are more accurate.

 Estimating Bugs That Are Part of the Sprint

 There are two types of bugs that can be part of a sprint.
-The first is bugs that should be added to the sprint backlog because of technical debt, field request, etc. These bugs can be part of the estimation process and sometimes they are not.
+The first is bugs that should be added to the sprint backlog because of technical debt, field requests, etc. These bugs can be part of the estimation process, and sometimes they are not.

 Conforming to the "Expert" on the Team

 The process of relative estimation involves all team members.
-They are equal and can share their own feedback as part of the estimation process.
-The problem begins when team members lack the confidence to provide their own estimation and therefore conforms to the opinion of a strong team member.
-If we want to build a cross-functional team, we must ensure each team member can contribute to the overall effort and share their own feedback.
+They are equal and can share their feedback as part of the estimation process.
+The problem begins when team members lack the confidence to provide their estimation and therefore conform to the opinion of a vital team member.
+If we want to build a cross-functional team, we must ensure each team member can contribute to the overall effort and share their feedback.

-A good way to resolve this is for the expert in the team not to estimate and have the rest of the team estimate.
-Once they are all done, we can ask the expert to share her own estimates and with the rest of the team.
+An excellent way to resolve this is for the expert in the team not to estimate and have the rest of the team estimate.
+Once they are all done, we can ask the expert to share her estimates with the rest of the team.

 Averaging Story Points

-This mistake is more relevant to new Agile teams who are not familiar with how to use story points.
+This mistake is more relevant to new Agile teams who are unfamiliar with using story points.
 Assuming we have a team that needs to estimate a new user story during the planning meeting.
-Half of the team estimates four story points and the other half two story points to complete.
-This often leads the team to take the average estimation (3 points) without discussing the gaps between the groups so that they can provide a true estimation that reflects the real work needed to implement the story.
+Half of the team evaluates four-story points, and the other half two story points to complete.
+This often leads the team to take the average estimation (3 points) without discussing the gaps between the groups to provide an accurate estimate that reflects the actual work needed to implement the story.

 Adjusting Estimates Without Communicating

-The team had their planning session, estimates were given, and the team starts the sprint.
+The team had their planning session, gave estimates, and started the sprint.
 They start work on a story and suddenly realize that their original estimates were wrong (i.e. the solution envisioned is incorrect).
-The team adjusts the original estimates during the sprint based on the new information they now have, without telling anyone.
+The team adjusts the initial estimates based on the new information during the sprint without telling anyone.

-This indicates major problems within the team that you must understand before they have a bigger impact on the team’s ability to perform (e.g. fear within the team of being wrong, the estimation is not effective enough or is used incorrectly).
+This indicates significant problems within the team that you must understand before they have a more substantial impact on the team’s performance (e.g. fear within the team of being wrong, the estimation is not effective enough or is misused).

 Re-Estimating Unfinished Stories

-This scenario is very common among Agile teams.
-They start to work on a story and at the end of the sprint, the story is incomplete and they just use the magic solution of moving it to the next sprint.
-Now, the story is not fully completed by the team, but they finished almost 50% of the work, is there any need to re-estimate it?
+This scenario is prevalent among Agile teams.
+They start to work on a story, and at the end of the sprint, the story is incomplete, and they use the magic solution of moving it to the next sprint.
+The team has not fully completed the story, but they finished almost 50% of the work.
+Is there any need to re-estimate it?